The 11 Best Science Podcasts

 Ologies is a weekly podcast by Alie Ward that thrives on the pursuit of knowledge.
 Simply put, an “ology” refers to the study of something, whether it’s birds (ornithology), dreams (oneirology), or podcasting (podology).
 Okay, that last one’s not real, but who would know?
 Barely a dinner party goes by where someone doesn’t bring up an obscure “ology” to make themselves sound smart.
 Listen to this podcast and you can be that person.

 In each episode, Ward is joined by a specialist in their field to discuss how they got into their “ology.”
 Think of it as the Longform Podcast but for scientists.
 It’s striking just how normal these specialists are.
 Many of them got into their field by accident, just like any other career.
 Ward is an outstanding host as well as genuinely funny.
-Don’t let the show’s tagline fool you; “Ask smart people stupid questions” isn’t a reflection on her intelligence.
-Remarkably astute, Ward not only emphasizes the most interesting aspects of each “ology,” but she can handle conversation better than a French existentialist.
-It’s little wonder this show is consistently named one of the best science podcasts around.
+Don’t let the show’s tagline fool you; “Ask smart people stupid questions” isn’t a reflection of her intelligence.

 For fans of: Always knowing the answer during a pub quiz